-Observing changes over the course of time is interesting for anyone, but for little learners, this can be especially beneficial.
-Examining the process from beginning to end is a good way for students to learn about changes and stages in a process.
+Observing changes over time is interesting for anyone, but for little learners, this can be especially beneficial.
+Examining the process from beginning to end is a fantastic way for students to learn about changes and stages in a process.
 They can become little scientists and explore life science.
 Science units about life cycles can be used across all subject areas, and these crafts and activities are a great way to engage students in the intriguing world of plant life cycles!

 1. Interactive Lapbook

 Guide your kiddos in creating an interactive lapbook – the perfect learning resource!
 To do this, have them draw and cut out different plant life cycle stages along with what a plant would need to reach that stage.
 They can then glue them in their lapbook as they please for a learning experience that’s sure to grow their love for plants.

 Learn more: Playdough to Plato